daxaurora/w205_energy/Implentation.md

 # Implementation instructions - DRAFT
 ### Following these instructions will re-create a runnable instance of this project from scratch.

-[From what I understand, implementation instructions should be in the Final Report document, and emailed to Arash.
-So maybe all of this should go into the Final Report.
-BUT I also like the idea of creating a markdown document in the github repo so that code can be copied and pasted.
-So for now I'm making a markdown document, and maybe we can leave this whole thing in the repo, and copy and paste to the Final Report whatever we feel is appropriate once we get to that.]
+[Implementation instructions should be in the Final Report document, and emailed to Arash.
+But perhaps this document can remain as a markdown document, and we can either refer to it in, or attach it to the Final Report?]
+[Also: some of this may instead end up in a bash set up script]

 #### Step 1 - Launch an AWS AMI
-* Launch an AWS EC2 instance of this AMI: UCB MIDS W205 EX2-FULL AMI
+* Launch an AWS EC2 instance of this AMI: UCB W205 Spring 2016
     * Instance size: m3.large
-    * Security group: [I don't know what we need to do for this.]
+    * Security group: [Do we need the Hadoop Cluster Security Group we have been using for class or not?]
 * Attach to this AMI an EBS on which postgres has been installed [Assume that we do not need to provide instructions for installing postgres, only for starting it (below)?]
 * Connect to the instance from the command line of a local machine